Why New Construction Is Different

 A resale home is a single, known quantity — the walls are up, the quirks are visible, and the price is negotiated against what similar homes have sold for nearby.
 New construction is fundamentally different.
 You're buying a promise: a home that will be built to plans, delivered on a schedule, and finished to a specification that's partly standard and partly customized to your selections.

 That changes almost every piece of the transaction.
 The contract isn't the standard Texas Real Estate Commission form — it's the builder's own, written by the builder's lawyers to protect the builder.
 The inspection timeline isn't a single day — it's a series of milestones during construction.
-The negotiations aren't primarily over price — they're over upgrades, incentives, and closing cost concessions.
-And the agent sitting at the model home desk?
-They work for the builder, not for you.
+The negotiations aren't primarily over a list price — they're over allowances, selections, scope, and the build schedule.

 Why You Need Your Own Broker